georgia-tech-db/buzzdb-docs/docs/part1/lab1.rst

    ``./<output_name.out> <test_number>`` For example,
    ``./a.out 2`` runs the second test case.
 Running without an argument executes all tests. **Gradescope will use these same tests**.

+8. **Uploading to Gradescope**: Just upload `buzzdb_lab1.cpp` to Gradescope.
+No Makefile or zip is required; the autograder will compile your single-file submission and provide the CSV inputs.

 Functions to be Completed
 -------------------------